Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

 1938 - The Alfred L. Loomis Guest House, 61 Crow's Nest Road, Tuxedo Park NY.
 13 acres.
 Published in Architectural Forum.
 A unique double envelope design.
 Loomis had a long affair with Garret Hobart's wife, Manette, that eventually broke that marriage, with Manette marrying Loomis.
 Loomis was secretly been experimenting with radar technology for the US and UK governments at a private lab on the property.
 The Secret of Tuxedo Park was the subject of a PBS special.
 Sold before 1977 to Edith Smith.
 Sold in 2015.
-For sale in 2020.
+Sold in 2025 to 1815 State Street LLC and Mark J Bruno II.

 USModernist